eslamgmalelsayed/Thought-Cache/README.md

 │   │   ├── index.vue            # Categories list with skeletons
 │   │   └── new.vue              # Create new category
 │   ├── thoughts/
-│   │   ├── index.vue            # Thoughts list with masonry and skeletons
 │   │   └── new.vue              # Create new thought
-│   ├── index.vue                # Dashboard with staggered loading
+│   ├── index.vue                # Dashboard with thoughts, search, filters, and stats
 │   ├── settings.vue             # User settings with multiple forms
 │   ├── sign-in.vue              # Clerk sign-in with skeleton
 │   └── sign-up.vue              # Clerk sign-up with skeleton